Vegan Japanese

 5. Garnish last minute.
 Fresh spring onion and leafy greens should be added at the very end so they stay bright and crisp.

-FAQs About Curry Udon
+Curry Udon FAQs

 What are curry udon noodles?